MyParcelCOM/docs/content/PHP-SDK/advanced-usage.md

 ```

 ## Custom resource classes
-The sdk uses the `MyParcelCom\ApiSdk\Resources\ResourceFactory` to instantiate and hydrate all resource objects.
-If you want the sdk to instantiate your own classes and hydrate them, a `ResourceFactory` can be created and factory callables can be added to it to define how to instantiate a resource.
+The SDK uses the `MyParcelCom\ApiSdk\Resources\ResourceFactory` to instantiate and hydrate all resource objects.
+If you want the SDK to instantiate your own classes and hydrate them, a `ResourceFactory` can be created and factory callables can be added to it to define how to instantiate a resource.
 Note that
 when using your custom classes, they should still implement the corresponding resource's interface.

 ```php